miticdjd/wpindexer/README.md

 wpindexer
 =========

-Wordpress plugin to index posts to elasticsearch
+Wordpress plugin to index posts to elasticsearch.
+This was only experiment use at your own risk.